securegns/notes/threat_modeling.md

 Threat modeling is all about making more secure software

 ### Reasons to Threat Model
 - Find Security Bugs Early
 - Understand Your Security Requirements
 - Engineer and Deliver Better Products
 - Address Issues Other Techniques Won’t
+- The earlier you find problems, the easier it is to fix them

 ### The Four-Step Framework
 1. What are you building?